sandialabs/InterSpec/target/android/README.md

       cmake ...
       ```

-    --However at this point libwt.a is like 700 MB, and doesnt have the correct
+    - However at this point libwt.a is like 700 MB, and doesnt have the correct
       headers, so you have to run:
       ```bash
       ${NDK_ROOT}/toolchains/arm-linux-androideabi-4.9/prebuilt/darwin-x86_64/bin/arm-linux-androideabi-strip --strip-debug libwt.a`